Teteven-Glozhene

 If you decide to continue the top, you must follow the path in front of you, which soon goes left.
 You must climb another four ladders to reach the top, but the view is amazing and the sensation of watching the river tumble over the edge is exhilarating.
 There is a place to stand, with a railing, but please be careful.
 The river before it cascades over the edge is much calmer.
 You can continue upstream.
 Having crossed a bridge, in about twenty minutes you will reach a mountain shelter and an open meadow.
 This is as far as we got.

 Beware that descending the ladders is perhaps more difficult than going up (especially when you are responsible for a small creature!).
 We had heard that the walk to Vratsa Waterfall is quite steep, but found this walk to be more difficult, albeit more beautiful.
-‘Borov Kamak’ easily ranks in my top five, along with waterfalls like Hristo Danovo and Polska Skaklya.
+‘Borov Kamak’ easily ranks in my top five, along with waterfalls like Hristo Danovo and Polska Skakavitsa.

 The ecopath starts 2.2 kilometres after the centre of Zgorigrad village.